Azure/terraform-azurerm-avm-ptn-aks-production/README.md

 ### NOTE: This module follows the semantic versioning and versions prior to 1.0.0 should be consider pre-release versions.

 This is the Production Standard for AKS pattern module for [Azure Verified Modules (AVM)](https://azure.github.io/Azure-Verified-Modules/) library.
-This module deployes an AKS cluster along with its supporting Virtual Network and Azure container registry.
+This module deploys a production standard AKS cluster along with supporting a Virtual Network and Azure container registry.
 It provisions an environment sufficient for most production deployments for AKS.
 It leverages the AzureRM provider and sets a number of initial defaults to minimize the overall inputs for simple configurations.

 Major version Zero (0.y.z) is for initial development.
 Anything MAY change at any time.
 A module SHOULD NOT be considered stable till at least it is major version one (1.0.0) or greater.
 Changes will always be via new versions being published and no changes will be made to existing published versions.
 For more details please go to <https://semver.org/>